FAQ statistics

 What do statistics on monetary aggregates measure, and how are they calculated?

 Statistics on monetary aggregates measure money and the monetary base, current accounts and quasi-money, expressed in balance sheets, monthly averages and variations, in nominal, real and seasonally adjusted values.
-Their calculation is based on financial statement information provided directly by commercial banks, the Financial Market Commission and the Superintendence of Pensions.
+Their calculation is based on financial statement information provided directly by commercial banks, the Financial Market Commission, the Superintendence of Pensions and the Central Deposit of Securities.

 For further details, the calculation methodology can be accessed at the following link: